MuchaSsak/MuchaSsak/README.md

 I began my coding journey in 2022, however my interest in digital creativity started earlier — I explored areas such as 3D modelling, graphic design, photo & video editing. 🎨

-Beyond technology, I enjoy a range of other activites including working out, traveling, photography, swimming, and many more! ✨
+Beyond technology, I enjoy a range of other activities including working out, traveling, photography, swimming, and many more! ✨

 ### Communication: